 - Select the Remove lock on unchanged revision check box to tell Version Manager to remove the lock on an unchanged revision during check in and to not increment the tip revision number.
-If you do not select this option, Version Manager cancels the check in and the lock remains in force. - 5 Click OK if you are finished defining options, or click Apply to save these settings and continue to define other options.
+If you do not select this option, Version Manager cancels the check in and the lock remains in force. - Select Require Checkout for Editing to enforce pessimistic locking on clients that are otherwise capable of optimistic locking.
+Under pessimistic locking, a user must check out a file before checking in changes to it.